evgenyneu/evgenii.com/app/_posts/blog/2014-02-09-code-duplication-in-unit-tests.md

 How do we solve this issue?
 To be honest, I have no solution.
 The best I can do is to make unit test as simple as possible in order to make it easier for my eyes to catch the bugs.

 I am very poor at debugging in my brain.
-That's why I try to make unit test code as explicit as possible.
-In most cases I prefer using simple assertions that compare a variable with expected value.
+That's why I try to make unit test code explicit.
+In most cases I prefer using simple assertions that verify actual and expected values.

 ##Simple assertion example##